 Expect these eight- to ten-foot shrubs to bloom between December and May in Zones 7 to 9, with deep green foliage year round.

-Plants are available from Amazon in three- or five-gallon containers.
+Plants are available from Perfect Plants Nursery in three-gallon containers.

 This cultivar tends to grow wider rather than taller, reaching a mature height of only five to six feet, with a semi-weeping shape and a compact growth habit.